allan-tulane/sp23-assignment-01-imhkchow/assignment-01.md

   - 3a.
 (7 pts) First, implement an iterative, sequential version of `longest_run` in `main.py`.

   - 3b.
 (4 pts) What is the Work and Span of this implementation?
+Work is O(n), span is O(n).
+N is length of list which is the search space.
+Function does not use any parallel operations therefore span is equal to work.
 .
 .
 .